Maruf52230/freepalestine/README.md

-# 🍉 Fruit Cutter Game
+# 🍉 Cut The Killer Game

-A fun browser-based game inspired by Fruit Ninja, built with HTML5 Canvas, CSS, and JavaScript.
+A  browser-based game inspired by Fruit Ninja to show hatred for the killers of Gaza, built with HTML5 Canvas, CSS, and JavaScript.

 ## 🎮 Game Features

-- Cut various fruits (apple, orange, watermelon, pineapple) with your knife
+- Cut the killers with your knife
 - Avoid bombs - they will decrease your lives
 - Score points for each fruit you slice
-- Three lives to start with
+- 7 lives to start with
 - Game over screen with final score and restart option

 ## 🧩 Game Mechanics

 - Move your mouse to control the knife
-- Fruits are thrown from the bottom of the screen
+- Killers are thrown from the bottom of the screen
-- Each sliced fruit gives you 10 points
+- Each sliced killers gives you 20 points
 - Bombs will reduce your life count if sliced
-- Missing a fruit will cost you a life
+- Missing a killer will cost you a life
 - The game ends when you lose all three lives

 ## 🔧 Technologies Used